Different types of marriage ceremony in Ireland

 Civil ceremonies can only take place within the office working hours of the registrar.

 There can be no mention of anything religious or spiritual in your ceremony.
-If you are planning to get married by civil ceremony, you should contact the civil registration service in the district in which you intend to marry for advice on how to proceed.
+If you are planning to get married by civil ceremony, you should contact the civil registration service in the district where you intend to marry for advice on how to proceed.
 There is no requirement to live in the district where you want to get married.

 Further information is also available in our page describing civil marriage ceremonies.